-A. Geometrically frustrated magnets
+A. Geometrically frustrated magnets and quantum critical phenomena

 In certain magnetic materials, magnetic order would not appear even when the system is cooled down much below the temperature comparable to the major exchange strength.
-In this experiment we are particularly interested in the case where crystal structure is responsible for the suppression of magnetic order, which is often called geometrical frustration.
-As the simplest example, consider a case where antiferromagnetic spins are placed on an equilateral triangle as in Figure 9 (a), and assume only two spin orientations are allowed, either up or down.
+In some cases crystal structure is responsible for the suppression of magnetic order, which is often called geometrical frustration.
+As the simplest example, consider a case where antiferromagnetic spins are placed on an equilateral triangle as in Figure 9, and assume only two spin orientations are allowed, either up or down.
 After placing the first two spins antiparallel to each other, the third spin cannot simultaneously satisfy antiferromagnetic correlations with the two other spins.
 It is often said that the third spin is frustrated.
 In fact, it is not just the third spin but the three-spin system that is frustrated, and there are more than one lowest energy state possible for the given system.
 Such topologically induced multiply degenerate ground states that prevent the system from ordering is a characteristic of geometrically frustrated magnets.
-One of the most well known examples is realized in the case of the corner-shared network of tetrahedra found for spinel (AB_2O_4) B sites.
-(See Figure 9 (b)) Due to the intricate network of infinite number of triangles, antiferromagnetic order cannot be stabilized even for isotropic Heisenberg spins where any orientation of spins is allowed.
+Most geometrically frustrated magnets will eventually order when the temperature is lowered enough.
+Another approach to induce the long range magnetic order in frustrated systems is via the use of an external agent such as magnetic field.4 If the system has singlet ground state, as in s=1/2 spin system, then it also provides good opportunity to explore the novel quantum behavior in applied magnetic field.
+Low temperature quantum behavior usually lead to quantum critical point (QCP) which separates the parametric state from the magnetically ordered state.
+New electronic phases of matter have been predicted to occur in the vicinity of a QCP by two-dimensional theories, and explanations based on these ideas have been proposed for significant unsolved problems in condensed matter physics, such as non-Fermi-liquid behavior and high temperature superconductivity.
+But the real materials to which these ideas have been applied are usually the three-dimensional systems with finite electronic coupling between their component layers.
+The observation of two-dimensional QCP in three-dimensional bulk materials has been very limited.
+In addition to that, the driving mechanism behind the dimensionality reduction has been a subject of debate in these systems.
+In order to understand the mechanism behind QCP in geometrically frustrated systems, one needs to identify the exchange paths and their strength between neighboring magnetic ions.
+Numerical modeling, using the appropriate Hamiltonian, of the resulting spin dispersion curve leads to the identification of the strength of the tuning parameter, thus provide important imformation about the underlying mechanism.6